 As the name specified, text check is used to verify the presence of a word or string in the response coming from the server.
 It is a good practice to have a text check for each page in web script.
 In this article, you will get to know how and which text you can use as a ‘text check’ in LoadRunner.

 1. While recording the script, select the text that you want to use as a text check on the web page.

 2. Click the ‘Insert Text Check’ button on the VuGen floating bar.

 3. web_reg_find() function containing selected text, will be added in the script.
 VuGen always inserts the text check function (i.e. web_reg_find) before the web page request has the selected text.
 The placement for the text check function in the script is as same as the correction functions.

 Which word/string can be a text check?

-The content check function should contain a check text (word or string) which comes correctly in the response while executing the scenario.
+The content check function should contain a check text (word or string) that comes correctly in the response while executing the scenario.
 You can choose any unique word or string as a text content check appears on the page.
-In case your page is divided into many frames then use the text appeared in the latest updated frame.
+In case your page is divided into many frames then use the text that appeared in the latest updated frame.
 Now, let’s have a look at the ‘Web Tours’ site and see how to select a text for a content check on each page:

 a.
 Browse the URL